 Single CT – Single Conductor

 This approach is generally not recommended.
 It consists of installing one current transformer around one of the parallel conductors (for each phase).
 It is appealing, because you can use one CT per phase, saving money and simplifying the installation.
 You then correct the measured power by multiply by the number of parallel conductors.
-So if you are measuring just one conductor of four, you’ll want to multiple your measured power and energy by four.
+So if you are measuring just one conductor of four, you’ll want to multiple your measured current, power, and energy by four.
 The concern with this approach is that the current may not be equal in all conductors.
 This can be caused by variations in length between the conductors and variations in the connections at each end of the conductors.
 If the current is not equal in all conductors, then your readings may be consistently high or low.
 For some applications, such as demand management, this may not be a big concern.
 If you are using a single CT around one conductor, you may want to use a current probe or a power analyzer with current transformers to measure the current in the different conductors to verify that they are essentially identical.
 This can be tricky, because in the time it takes to move the probe from one conductor to another, the current could change.